the-furry-hubofeverything/workshop-avatar-support/tankWeasel/tankWeaselV1.md

 The avatar is nested into the prefab.
 In the side bar, you’ll see “Tank Weasel > _Avatar_ > (contents)”.
 Avatar is where the avatar root (VRC avatar descriptor, blueprint ID etc.) is.
 ![](https://lh7-us.googleusercontent.com/docsz/AD_4nXeSg4Vjb3MwL-YMtgTVWPFVRTg7KC0Jg2zziFcaEJWsWXnrD5xcJDvWAD8ehFYcL12TZ5gT41OSVTlE2BH2buvYsd4AjvIuocYVc32dwcl9mgCpYs4v-OdPD4OKdMYx2SymTNA8o42HjwW2rrGiRPQ4B3bG?key=leSC4NkGoMp6FWrTEOeY3Q)

+> [!NOTE]
-Please do not unpack the prefab, as it will prevent the avatar from updating.
+> Please do not unpack the prefab, as it will prevent the avatar from updating.
 The changes will be preserved as overrides to the prefab.

 To view changes to the prefab from the default, select “Tank Weasel” and open the overrides menu from the inspector.